-Since we introduced our first facial steam, we have grown a following of devoted steamers who now cannot live without steaming their faces or otherwise using the vibrant herbs and flowers that we put in our steams (the creative uses range from brewing small amounts of the herbs for a preservative-free toner or mist that is good for two days, adding the strained or unstrained tea to a bath, and using the tea as an incredible hair rinse).
+Since we first introduced our facial steam, we have grown a following of devoted steamers who now cannot live without steaming their faces or otherwise using the vibrant herbs and flowers (the creative uses range from brewing small amounts of the herbs for a preservative-free toner or mist that is good for two days, adding the strained or unstrained tea to a bath, and using the tea as an incredible hair rinse).

 If you are new to steaming, take a moment and allow yourself to become converted.
 Steaming your face will save you lots of expense on products and facials, not to mention lots of heartache over your skin's condition, because it is so profoundly healing and effective at improving the skin's health and beauty.
 When we receive an e-mail from a customer stating that everything clogs their pores or that the skin dryness they experience is oppressive and persistent, we recommend a steam and all their problems are solved.
 And if you don't have the time or patience for steaming, try a facial compress with a designated soft facial towel.
 You won't need a hydrating mask or a facial often, if ever, if you use a high-quality, well-composed herbal steam.
 Period.

-For this blend Ava chose herbs that heal acne (yet are nondrying and nonirritant), reduce inflammation, cool, refresh, and soothe:
+Regular steaming with Selene will result in more supple, hydrated skin over the long term, and also helps the skin to better absorb other products.
+For this blend, Ava chose herbs that heal acne (yet are nondrying and nonirritant), reduce inflammation, cool, refresh, and soothe:

 White yarrow flowers: Yarrow is a wonder herb, often a favorite among the plant-attuned and widely used by professional herbalists in North America and in Europe.
 The healing properties are strongly anti-inflammatory, acne reducing, analgesic (pain reducing, which comes in handy if one has painful breakouts), cooling, and refreshing.
 Yarrow has a special affinity for the skin (renowned American herbalists Matthew Wood and Michael Moore recommend yarrow for wrinkles, acne, psoriasis, and to speed healing of wounds) and as a vascular system regulator (yarrow's benefits in this area include the ability to stop bleeding, to improve the strength of capillaries, to make a reddened complexion appear less red by drawing blood away from the skin, and also the opposite, to improve coloring in very pale complexions).